 Doddington Hall Display

-Doddington Hall will be open daily during the display from 11am to 4.30pm.
+The Doddington Hall gardens will be open daily during the display from 11am to 4.30pm.
 Those who purchase a dragonfly will receive free entry for two to the display.

 There will be an additional 500 dragonflies made after the display which will be available to collect from June 2020.